sonrabakarim/barlkk/legal/privacy/index.md

 number ("Personal Information").

 Site uses Google Analytics Demographics and Interest Reporting and Google Analytics Remarketing.
+Info collected using this feature will not be sold or shared with any third-party.

+Using the [Ads Settings][1], visitors can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.

-Info collected using this feature will be used for research purposes and will not be sold or shared with any third-party.
+Site also uses Twitter's conversion tracking and tailored audiences products.
+Info collected using this feature will not be sold or shared with any third-party.

+Users may opt out of Twitter's conversion tracking by enabling the Do Not Track functionality in their Web browser or by through [certain methods][2] provided by Twitter.

 **Log Data**